 When a programmer writes a FORTRAN program, the objective is to obtain a problem solution.
 However, before the program can provide this solution, the program itself must undergo processing.
-The source program (source module) is compiled to give an object module; and the object module is linkage edited to give a load module.1 This load module is then executed to give the desired problem solution.
+The source program (source module) is compiled to give an object module; and the object module is linkage edited to give a load module.
+This load module is then executed to give the desired problem solution.

-If each of the three steps involved in processing a FORTRAN module is a job step in the same job, a set of job control statements that consists of one EXEC statement and one or more DD statements is required for each step.
+If each of the three steps involved in processing a FORTRAN module is a job step in the same job, a set of job control statements that consists of one EXEC statement and one or more DD statements is

+As an alternative, the object module may be edited and then automatically executed by the loader, another IBM-supplied program.
+Details on the use of the loader can be found in the section "Loader Processing." required for each step.
 Because writing these job control statements can be timeconsuming work for the programmer, IBM supplies cataloged procedures to aid in the processing of FORTRAN modules.
 A cataloged procedure consists of a procedure step or a series of procedure steps.
 Each step contains the necessary set of job control statements to compile or to linkage edit or to execute a FORTRAN module.
 (Note: A JOB statement cannot be cataloged.)